Dan-Burns/ChACRA/README.md

 A .pml file and a .csv is written to the analysis_output/run_{i} directory so you can visualize the chacras and know which contacts are most sensitive on each chacra.
 The total_contacts.pd reflects the  accumulated data for all the runs and the .pml and .csv file reflects all of the combined runs as well.
 You should keep running until these outputs converge.
 The .csv file provides the names of the most sensitive interactions on each chacra.
 The residues in the first couple contacts in each column can be good targets for structure-activity investigations.

 The output will report on any chacra (principal component) that passes a significance test.
 The energy-dependent response patterns (pc projections) can be seen with the chacra_modes.png plot.
-You can choose to examine fewer chacras by running your own analysis in a notebook.
+You can choose to examine fewer chacras that the significance test suggests by running your own analysis in a notebook.
+If you run the simulations long enough, the significance test should report on fewer and fewer chacras and their projection plots should become smooth.

 #### Visualization